Lascelles Abercrombie: Family

 Abercrombie was the brother of architect and noted town planner Patrick Abercrombie.
 In 1909 he married Catherine Gwatkin (1881–1968) of Grange-over-Sands.
 They had 4 children, a daughter and three sons.
 Two of the sons achieved prominence, David Abercrombie as a phonetician and Michael Abercrombie as a cell biologist.
 The latter's son Nicholas Abercrombie is a sociologist.
 A grandson, Jeffrey Cooper, produced an admirable bibliography of his grandfather, with brief but important notes, while a great-grandson is author Joe Abercrombie.

-Arthur Ransome dedicated his second children's adventure novel Swallowdale to Lascelles' daughter Elizabeth.
+Arthur Ransome dedicated his second children's adventure novel Swallowdale to Lascelles's daughter Elizabeth.
+He was a close friend of her father, Lascelles, who was often his walking/hiking companion during the 1900/1910s.
+He had previously dedicated his 1909 anthology, The Book of Friendship to Lascelles Abercrombie.

-Poetry and Plays
+Poetry and plays

 Abercrombie's poetry consists very largely of long poems in blank verse, mainly in dramatic form.
 They treat the extremes of imagined rather than actual experience, from ecstasy to anguish and malice, with little in between, in verse full of sharp, gem-like imagery and generally rugged in sound and metre.
 Admired for a time by good judges such as Charles Williams, Oliver Elton and Una Ellis-Fermor, and respected by his fellow 'Georgian' poets, it was never popular, and by the 1930s no longer corresponded to what readers sought in modern verse.

 His 'Four Short Plays' of 1922 have fared better and still receive some attention, particularly 'The Staircase', because of their more realistic characters and setting.
 They compare favourably to the poetic plays of the other Georgian poets, such as John Drinkwater and John Masefield.